Copyright © 2002 jsd

 We now consider various reference frames that are commonly used, and discuss some of the physical processes that contribute to the value of the framative g in each frame.

-The gravity in the ordinary lab frame is denoted g@L, where the L stands for laboratory.
+The gravitational acceleration in the ordinary lab frame is denoted g@L, where the L stands for laboratory.

 As always, g can be measured by dropping an object and measuring its freely-falling motion relative to the laboratory ... or by weighing a known mass.